ICEYE: History

+In 2015, ICEYE demonstrated that synthetic-aperture radar could be used to monitor hazardous ice features such as pack ice.

-In 2019, the founders of ICEYE and Aalto staff involved were awarded the Finnish Engineering Award.
-The achievement was called "a breakthrough in Finnish space technology" in the award citation.
-The award is given annually by the Academic Engineers and Architects in Finland TEK, the main trade union and learned society for university graduates in Finland, and comes with a cash prize of €30,000.
+In 2019, the founders of ICEYE and Aalto staff involved were awarded the Finnish Engineering Award by the Academic Engineers and Architects in Finland TEK The achievement was called "a breakthrough in Finnish space technology" in the award citation.

 In October 2019, ICEYE started offering commercial access to its 1-metre resolution SAR-imagery, and operated 3 SAR satellites.

 In December 2020, ICEYE sold two satellites (X18, X19 or X20) to the Brazilian Air Force, these satellites were launched in May 2022 on SpaceX's Transporter-5 mission.
 The Brazilians named these satellites Carcará 1 and Carcará 2.